-Part of our Virtual CISO service is protecting email services on-premise and in the Cloud and safeguarding collaboration tools such as Trello, Jira, Microsoft Teams, Zoom, and instant messaging services our clients use.
+Part of our Virtual CISO service is protecting email services on-premise and in the Cloud and safeguarding collaboration tools such as Trello, Jira, Microsoft Teams, Zoom, and our clients’ instant messaging services.

 The reason they need to be protected is simple: hacking them is easy.
-It can take less than 2 minutes if you have not made an effort to secure them!
+It can take less than 2 minutes if you have not tried to secure them!

-By becoming your CISO, we constantly monitor all your email accounts and services for signs of unauthorized access.
-Even with 2-factor authentication enabled, breaches are still possible.
-That is why it is critically important to integrate proper security monitoring with any security control.
+By taking the role of a CISO for your company, we constantly monitor all your email accounts and services for signs of unauthorized access.
+Even with 2-factor authentication enabled, breaches could still be possible, and that is why it is critically important to integrate proper security monitoring with any security control.

-Penetration testing is an essential element in every Information Security Program and is part of our Virtual CISO as a Service offering.
+Penetration testing is essential in every Information Security Program and part of our Virtual CISO as a Service offering.

-However, penetration testing is often without any strategic planning or a comprehensive Information Security Assessment.
-It is crucial to execute a penetration test after completing the significant efforts to build your Information Security Program.
+However, penetration testing often lacks strategic planning or a comprehensive Information Security Assessment.
+Executing a penetration test after completing the significant efforts to build your Information Security Program is crucial.

 If attack simulation is the first stage of a company’s security efforts, the penetration test results will only show the lack of security controls.
-In that case, it will be a complete waste of time and resources.
+In that case, it will completely waste time and resources.

 Secure Software Development is more than following an industry best practice or guideline.